paddlesteamer/changes/README.md

-# ping-sm
+# tbt-sm
+This is a forked version of [ping-sm](https://github.com/utkuufuk/ping-sm).
 Run this script periodically as a cron job.
-It will check if [Migros Sanalmarket](https://www.migros.com.tr/) is available for delivery to your neighborhood in the next 4 days.
+It will check if there is a new call in [TUBITAK Funds](https://tubitak.gov.tr/tr/destekler/sanayi/ulusal-destek-programlari).

 ## How it works
- * Sends you a warning and exits if the cookies are invalid.
- * Exits if delivery isn't available.
- * Sends you a notification if delivery is available.
+ * Sends you a warning if there is a change in calls.

 #### Notifications
 You need a [Mailgun domain](https://documentation.mailgun.com/en/latest/api-domains.html) or a [Telegram bot](https://core.telegram.org/bots) in order to enable notifications.
 You'll have to rely on logs otherwise.